 $compfile = Get-WMIObject -Class CIM_LogicalFile -Filter ‘Name = “C:\\Users\\christruncer\\Downloads\\passwords.xlsx”‘ -Computername 192.168.1.15

 Invoke-WMIMethod cmdlet Command

 The next step is to use the Invoke-WMImethod cmdlet to copy the file.
 The $compfile variable is going to be passed into the Invoke-WMImethod cmdlet, specifically the InputObject parameter.
 The other required parameters are specifying copy as the name of the method, and passing the location that the file should be copied to in the ArgumentList parameter.
 A sample command would appear similar to the following:

 Invoke-WMIMethod -InputObject $compfile -Name Copy -ArgumentList “C:\Users\ctruncer\Desktop\copiedpasswords.xlsx”

 A screenshot of successfully coping a file would look similar to the following screenshot:

 How Copy Files With WMImplant

 This copy functionality is also built in to WMImplant.
 You can find this within the file operations functionality.
 You should see something similar to the following when copying a file via WMImplant:

-I hope that this helps document how to copy a file via WMI.
-If you have any questions at all, please feel free to contact us at FortyNorth Security.
+I hope that this helps document how to copy a file via WMI and WMImplant.
+Are you interested in learning more about WMImplant?
+Check out our post “An Introduction to WMImplant Post-Exploitation” and, of course, if you have any questions at all, please feel free to contact us at FortyNorth Security.